jacobdensford/jacobdensford.com/projects/new-trpg.md

 #### Weapons and Armor

-Weapons deal hits to an opponent's BOD as health points, unless otherwise noted.
-Stronger weapons can turn a single hit into multiple HP of BOD damage.
+Weapons deal hits to an opponent's BOD as health point damage, unless otherwise noted.
+Stronger weapons can turn a single hit into multiple HP of BOD HP damage.

 Weapon|Details|Cost
 :--|---|--: